Museums and Exhibits in Athens

 - Brutus’ Denar, a very rare coin, cut at 43/42 BC from Ceasar’s main assassin Brutus, a memoir of the murder of 44 BC (?).
 Numesmatic Museum, Eleftheriou Venizelou 12, Syntagma metro

-- Kolokotronis helmet & The Massacre at Chios Copy, original painting in Louvre by Eugène Delacroix, National History Museum, Old Parliament Building, Stadiou 13, Syntagma metro
+- Kolokotronis helmet, Lord Byron’s belongings & The Massacre at Chios painting copy, original painting in Louvre by Eugène Delacroix, National History Museum, Old Parliament Building, Stadiou 13, Syntagma metro

 - Athens of 1674, oil painting by Jacques Carrey.
 Amalia’s hall, Otto’s original Greek Contistution document, a 1838 map of Greece, Museum of the City of Athens Vouros – Eutaxias, Ioanni Paparigopoulou 5-7, Panepistimio or Syntagma metro.